csswizardry/inuit.css/_posts/2012-12-09-getting-started-with-inuit-css.md

-Lastly, you should pop open `_vars.scss` and alter your projects’ settings accordingly; here you can set typographic styles, define media query breakpoints, tell inuit.css to be responsive or not, and a whole lot more.
+Lastly, you should pop open `_vars.scss` and alter your projects’ settings accordingly; here you can set typographic styles, define media query breakpoints, tell inuitcss to be responsive or not, and a whole lot more.

 Once you’ve got those set up, you’re now ready to start work!

-## Running inuit.css
+## Running inuitcss

-Running inuit.css is simple, you can use a GUI like [CodeKit](http://incident57.com/codekit/) to watch the `css/` directory or you can run Sass from the command line via the `watch.sh` file, like so:
+Running inuitcss is simple, you can use a GUI like [CodeKit](http://incident57.com/codekit/) to watch the `css/` directory or you can run Sass from the command line via the `watch.sh` file, like so:

     ~/path/to/your-site/css$ sh watch.sh

-Now Sass is watching your CSS directory and will compile inuit.css and your theme stylesheets into your final, production file.
+Now Sass is watching your CSS directory and will compile inuitcss and your theme stylesheets into your final, production file.

-**N.B.** It is advised that you only ever deploy a minified stylesheet as inuit.css contains a _lot_ of comments and whitespace.
+**N.B.** It is advised that you only ever deploy a minified stylesheet as inuitcss contains a _lot_ of comments and whitespace.

-## Extending inuit.css
+## Extending inuitcss

-inuit.css is a framework in its truest sense; it is a helping hand which you work on top of.
-This means that, on its own, inuit.css won’t do much for you; it is designed to be extended by developers who lay their theme over the top of it.
+inuitcss is a framework in its truest sense; it is a helping hand which you work on top of.
+This means that, on its own, inuitcss won’t do much for you; it is designed to be extended by developers who lay their theme over the top of it.

-Extending inuit.css is super simple, you just import your own files into `your-project.scss` _after_ the framework gets imported.
+Extending inuitcss is super simple, you just import your own files into `your-project.scss` _after_ the framework gets imported.
 You can find this comment in that file:

     /**